Optimization problems in graphs with locational uncertainty: Introduction

-As an illustration, the following three applications fall into the context of problem~\eqref{eq:minmaxCO}. \begin{example}[Subway network design] Designing and expanding a subway network forms an important optimization problem faced by large cities.
-The new lines should efficiently cover dense areas of the city, while interacting well with the existing transportation lines.
-A key aspect of this problem amounts to locate the new subway stations.
+As an illustration, the following two applications fall into the context of problem~\ref{eq:minmaxCO}. \begin{example}[Subway network design] Designing and expanding a subway network forms an important optimization problem faced by large cities.
+The new lines should efficiently cover dense city areas while interacting well with the existing transportation lines.
+A key aspect of this problem amounts to locating the new subway stations.
 In addition to the technical considerations inherent to any construction, these also involve political considerations as local officials are never happy to let their citizens face the inconvenience of heavy civil engineering.
 This political lever is particularly complex in cities like Brussels having multiple local governments that must all agree before the stations can finally be constructed.
 As the overall process takes years, facing local government changes, the exact locations of the metro stations typically evolve between the first draft and the final implementation.
 Now, the exact locations of the stations impact the lengths of the resulting lines, the construction cost of which is typically proportional to their lengths~\citep{GUTIERREZJARPA20133000}.
-The cost of digging the new lines can therefore be modeled as a network design problem with locational uncertainty on the position of the vertices, usually including additional technical and environmental constraints.
-When a single line is of interest, $\F$ will consist of \emph{paths}, \emph{cycles}, or \emph{trees}. \end{example} \begin{example}[Strategic facility location] A production company wishes to expand its activities in a new region, locating additional facilities.
-We consider the context of a strategic level where the company may only choose approximate locations, as the exact locations will be known later, after all technical and legal considerations have been studied.
-Furthermore, the assignment of facilities to clients also needs to be considered in advance as each client may request different products, which require different installations at the facilities.
+The cost of digging the new lines can therefore be modeled as a network design problem with locational uncertainty on the position of the vertices, usually including additional technical and environmental constraints. \end{example} \begin{example}[Strategic facility location] A production company wishes to expand its activities in a new region, locating additional facilities.
+We consider the strategic level where the company may only choose approximate locations, as the exact locations will be known later, after all technical and legal considerations have been studied.
+We consider a one-stage location problem where the selection of facilities and assignment of customers are decided at the same time.
+This is relevant, for instance, when clients may need different types of products that require different installations at the facilities.
 As always in such facility location problems, the distances between the future clients and facilities lead to significant transportation costs that need to be kept as low as possible.
 In this particular case, these distances depend on locations that are uncertain at the time planning decisions are made.
-This leads to the problem of covering the vertices representing the clients with a certain number of \emph{disjoint stars}, the root of each star representing a facility.
-Importantly, the distances are provided by the underlying road network~\citep{MELKOTE2001515}, which yields a graph-induced metric $(\Metric,d)$. \end{example} \begin{example}[Data clustering] Given a set of data points, a fundamental problem in classification seeks to partition the points into a given number of subsets so as to minimize the dissimilarities among the points grouped into the same subset.
-The data points may consist of real values, for instance when they model physical measurements, as well as ordinal values, for instance, representing the results of medical or psychological surveys.
-In both cases, uncertainty on the values is common, be it because of a measurement error, or because of a lack of information -- in which case the corresponding coordinate is replaced by the full interval~\citep{masson2020cautious}.
-One must thus group the data in a way that is robust against these uncertainties.
-Various objective functions and metric spaces may be considered.
-With real values, it is common to minimize the sum of squared Euclidean distances.
-With ordinal values instead, a linear function may be more appropriate, coupled with ad hoc graph-induced distances.
-In all cases, the resulting problem seeks to partition the set of vertices with \emph{cliques}. \end{example}
+Importantly, the distances are provided by the underlying road network~\citep{MELKOTE2001515}, which yields a graph-induced metric $(\Metric,d)$.
+More generally, this framework is also relevant for any application of the $p$-median problem~\citep{Marin2019} with locational uncertainty. \end{example}